 Go to question:

-To work with the AuTester program, you need the Windows 10 operating system.
+To work with the AuTester program, you need a 64-bit Windows operating system.
 Minimum hardware requirements: dual-core processor, 4 GB of RAM.
 When using a large number of program modules at the same time and using the maximum resolution settings of the program, you will need to use a more modern and productive processor.

 The AuTester program can use any audio devices for input and output of the audio signal that function under the Windows 10 operating system.
 To implement all the capabilities of the AuTester program, two audio inputs are required.
 This can be a stereo input of the audio card or two mono inputs of two different audio devices.
 But it is necessary to remember that microphone inputs often have a hardware limitation of the frequency bandwidth significantly narrower than standard linear inputs.
 AuTester software can also be used on a laptop with a microphone input and an external USB sound card.